Some simple steps can help minimize or avoid muscle problems from Crestor and other cholesterol-lowering drugs.

 - have kidney disease

 - take other medications (for a list, ask your doctor or pharmacist.)

 If any of these apply to you, it's prudent to start with a low-dose statin and slowly work your way up to what's needed to get your cholesterol to a safe level while having your doctor closely monitor you for problems.

 Muscle pains and aches are part of everyday life for some.
 Figuring out if these are due to a statin can be tricky.

 Statin-related muscle problems usually appear within a few weeks of starting the drug.
 Be aware of muscle pain, cramps, stiffness, spasms, and weakness that can't be explained by arthritis, recent strenuous exercise, a fever, a fall, or other common causes.
 If any of these occur, tell your doctor right away — don't wait until your next scheduled appointment.
 He or she might lower your statin dose, take you off another medication that could be reacting with the statin, or stop the statin altogether.
 Sometimes just taking a break, then restarting the same statin at the same dose is enough to make the problem disappear.
 Your doctor might also suggest switching to another statin.

 While it's impossible to differentiate what pain is truly caused by a statin and what are the normal aches and pains of getting older, it's important to report unexplainable muscle pain to your doctor.
-As the saying goes, better safe than sorry.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.